torbray/Monster_Hunter/README.md

     Welcome to Monster_Hunter.

-    Kill monsters, gather gold, upgrade your
+    Kill monsters, gather gold, buy better
-    equipment and battle with the bosses.
+    equipment and battle with the boss.

     Available Commands: